terascope/teraslice/docs/configuration/clustering-k8s.md

 ---

 Teraslice supports the use of Kubernetes as a cluster manager.
-The following versions of Kuberenetes have been used:
+The following versions of Kubernetes have been used:

 * `1.19.*`
 * `1.18.*`